joachim-n/drupal-core-development-project/README.md

 * Define the version that Composer sees for this package by specifying the "versions" option in the declaration of the path repository in `composer.json`.

+### Working with other versions of Drupal core

+You can change the git clone of Drupal core in `repos/drupal` to a different main branch.
+Prior to running `composer install` you may need to do some of the
+following:

+- You may need to delete `composer.lock`, particularly if your new version doesn't have one of Drupal core's Composer plugins which existed in your prior version.
+- If using DDEV, you may need to reconfigure which version of PHP it is using.

 ## Limitations